ar-rehman135/ReactAppDockerized/README.md

+# React Template With Server Rendering and Dockerized

 ## This React Project is being Dockerized and Server Rendered

 ## In order to run this project from your Ubuntu Terminal